 - File the Free Application for Federal Student Aid (FAFSA).
-Most students who apply will qualify for a subsidized or unsubsidized Stafford.
+Most students who apply will qualify for a subsidized or unsubsidized Stafford Loan.

-- Summer semester Stafford requires the FAFSA and a UDM summer aid application.
+- Summer semester Stafford loans require the FAFSA and a UDM summer aid application.

 - You must be enrolled at least half-time.

 - You must accept your loans in TitanConnect.

 - You must complete a Direct Stafford Loan Master Promissory Note (MPN).
 The Stafford MPN is good for ten years, provided at least one Stafford Loan is disbursed to you within the first 12 months after signing.

 - If you are a first time borrower, you must complete an Entrance Counseling.

 - Maintain Satisfactory Academic Progress for Financial Aid.